byronpendason/byronpendason.github.io/_posts/2024-02-17-on-the-afterlife.md

 author: Byron Pendason
 date: 2024-02-17
 layout: post
-published: false
-categories: [Heathenry, afterlife, cosmology, heathen worldview, reconstruction]
+categories: [Heathenry, afterlife, heathen worldview, reconstruction]
 ---

 *Wes hāl!*[^1] Heathenry, like much of paganism, is a religion which focuses on this life.
 Heathens worry more about cultivating relationships with their divine beings to gain their aid in making this life better, rather than trying to please a god to gain entrance into the hereafter.
 But to say Heathenry has no afterlife would also be inaccurate.[^2]